Gijsbos/jsunit/README.md

 As the name suggests, JSUnit allows you to create JavaScript tests.

 ### Usage Note
-Only tested with Chrome, other browsers will complain.
+Only tested with Chrome and FireFox, other browsers will complain.

 ### Creating a JSUnitTest class
 Create a class that extends JSUnitTest and define test methods by using the *test* prefix.